AMaynes/Robotic-Arm-Hand-Gesture-Extension-Program/README.md

 ## General Design Diagram
 UserInterface ->  *Calls "Tracker" Methods*

-Tracker (prev. named TrackingInterfacing) -> *Main logic/program flow*
+Tracker -> (prev. named TrackingInterfacing) *Main logic/program flow*

-- RobotArmCommands (prev. named RobotArmInterfacing) *Provides access to a generalized set of robot commands*
+- RobotArmCommands -> (prev. named RobotArmInterfacing) *Provides access to a generalized set of robot commands*

+- gestureInterpretation -> *Provides gesture interpretation logic*

-- CoordGestureInterpretation *Provides coordinate & gesture interpretation logic and computations*
+- coordProcessing -> *Provides camera & hand coordinate logic, computations, and hand physics functions*

-- Config.json file *Provides robotic arm specific details*
+- Config.json file -> *Provides robotic arm specific details*

+### Directory Breakdown

+- Docs -> A location for the main research publication and any supporting documentations/publications or other informative files
+- Resources -> A location for UI icons and other images used in the scripts
+- src -> A location for all the program scripts

 ### Other Specific files:
 - Req.
 Python File: DobotArm *Provides access to the dobot magician specific commands*